coverpage_467-nr

 Bureau Veritas Rules for the classification of steel ships are applicable to seagoing ships.
 They provide detailed requirements for the assignment and the maintenance of classed ships by Bureau Veritas.

-including ro-ro cargo ships, pure car/truck carriers, container ships, livestock carriers, bulk carriers, ore carriers, oil tankers, FLS tankers, chemical tankers, liquefied gas carriers, tankers, passenger ships, ro-ro passengers ships, ships for dredging activity, non-propelled units, fishing vessels, offshore patrol vessels
+including ro-ro cargo ships, pure car/truck carriers, container ships, livestock carriers, bulk carriers, ore carriers, oil tankers, FLS tankers, chemical tankers, liquefied gas carriers, tankers, passenger ships, ro-ro passengers ships, ships for dredging activity, non-propelled units, fishing vessels, offshore patrol vessels, cement carriers

-NR467 E R07Part E - Service Notations for Offshore Service Vessels and Tugs
+NR467 E R11Part E - Service Notations for Offshore Service Vessels and Tugs

-including tugs, anchor handling vessels, supply vessels, fire-fighting ships, oil recovery ships, cable laying ships, diving support vessels, lifting units, semi-submersible cargo ships, standby rescue vessels, accommodation units, pipe laying units
+including tugs, anchor handling vessels, supply vessels, fire-fighting ships, oil recovery ships, cable laying ships, diving support vessels, lifting units, semi-submersible cargo ships, standby rescue vessels, accommodation units, pipe laying ships

-Check other Bureau Veritas Rules, Rule Notes and Guidance Notes, including documents dedicated to a particular ship type such as:
+Check other Bureau Veritas Rules, Rule Notes and Guidance Notes, including:

 • NR606 Bulk carriers and oil tankers (CSR)